 This stream allows Alberta to nominate a limited number of qualified Express Entry candidates.
 Candidates who obtain a provincial nomination receive 600 additional Comprehensive Ranking System (CRS) points, with an invitation to apply (ITA) soon after when Immigration, Refugees and Citizenship Canada (IRCC) conducts a draw from the Express Entry pool.

-Candidates are contacted directly and invited by the AINP to submit an application under the Alberta Express Entry stream.
+Candidates are contacted directly and invited by the AINP to submit an application under the Alberta Express Entry stream using the AINP Online Portal.
 Candidates who have demonstrated strong ties to Alberta and who can help support the government’s economic development and diversification priorities will be invited to apply.
 International graduates will also be invited under this stream.

 A provincial nomination is highly desirable by Express Entry candidates, as it’s the single most lucrative way to accumulate CRS points.

 Another AINP stream, the Alberta Opportunity stream, also began accepting applications in 2018.

 The moves are being welcomed as a response to tackle labour shortages in Alberta.